-This procedure serves to implement the provisions of Policy 5.01, Non-Discrimination/Sexual Harassment by identifying a process for students with physical and learning related disabilities to obtain reasonable accommodations with access to services, programs and activities that allow identified students with disabilities to participate in all facets of University life.
+This procedure serves to implement the provisions of Policy 5.01, Non-Discrimination/Sexual Harassment by identifying a process for students with physical and/or mental (including learning-related) disabilities to obtain reasonable accommodations with access to services, programs and activities that allow them to participate in all facets of University life.
+Specific standards and procedures pertaining to service animals and emotional support animals are addressed in Policy 5.43 and Procedure 5.43:1.